Kettle bell training

 Kettle bell training is a fantastic way to help tone and sculpt your body.
-Just ask the Russian Army who used them to condition soldiers.
 The training targets both cardiovascular and muscle work simultaneously.
 This exercise works every muscle in your body.
 It is fantastic for your arms, back, glutes and core.

 Start lying down on your back with the kettle bell resting on the back of your forearm.
 Keep your arm upright and vertical throughout the entire routine.
 Sit up into a lunge position with your knee on the floor.
 Then stand up keeping your legs shoulder width apart.
 Kneel down onto one knee then lie down.
 That is one repetition.
 Aim to do 3 X 12 with a 4kg – 40kg kettle bell.

 A squat is an excellent compound exercise using many muscles simultaneously.
 Squats work on quadriceps, hamstrings, glutes, back and abdominals.
 Squats burn a high amount of calories.
 Be aware of your knee position.
 Keep your knees behind your feet and drive with your hips and glutes.
 The aim is to dip your glutes/bum below the knees to engage them.
 Some people think a deep squat will injure your knees.
 But a deep squat places less stress on the knees than a half squat and you will engage your hamstrings and glutes on the way up.
 Squats when done correctly will strengthen your knees.